Eric-H-Thomas/BusinessStrategySimulator3/docs/hyperparameter_sweeps.md

 python scripts/submit_all_sweeps.py \
     --common-args "--num-updates 1000" \
     --common-args "--time 23:00:00" \
-    --common-args "--mem 16G"
+    --common-args "--mem 16G" \
+    --common-args "--array-max-concurrent 50"
 ```

 The collector writes a `summary.csv` inside the sweep directory and, by default, removes generated scripts in `WorkingFiles/SlurmJobs`.
 Pass `--skip-cleanup` to keep them for auditing.
-Forward additional environment customizations (such as `--venv`, `--build-dir`, or `--use-gpu`) exactly as you would when calling `submit_slurm_training_job.sh` directly.
+Forward additional environment customizations (such as `--venv`, `--build-dir`, or `--use-gpu`) exactly as you would when calling `submit_slurm_training_array.sh` directly.